zdh2292390/Copyright-Detective/readme.md

 - **Deployment Agent URL** → `https://cool-server-link.trycloudflare.com`

 > **Note:** It may take a short time before the tunnel becomes reachable.
-> ⚠️ Important Note on Timeouts: Generating Fisher Information Matrix histograms can be computationally intensive and time-consuming.
-Please be aware that the free version of Cloudflare Quick Tunnel typically has a connection timeout of around 100 seconds.
-If the calculation exceeds this limit, the request may fail.
-In such cases, you may need to upgrade to a paid Cloudflare plan or use an alternative tunneling service that supports longer connection durations.

 ### 2) App: Set Model Paths (Absolute Paths on the Server)